JoseExposito/linux/Documentation/gpu/vkms.rst

   sudo mkdir /config/vkms/my-vkms/connectors/connector0

-Connectors have 1 configurable attribute:
+Connectors have 2 configurable attribute:

 - status: Connection status: 1 connected, 2 disconnected, 3 unknown (same values
   as those exposed by the "status" property of a connector)
+- type: Type of connector.
+Same values as exposed by the "type" field in drm_connector.

 To finish the configuration, link the different pipeline items::